 This monorail system starts at the south at the Mirage, and runs north to..well..Treasure Island.
 It was built when Steve Wynn opened Treasure Island in 1993.
 At the time Wynn owned both Treasure Island and the Mirage.

-There’s not much else to say about this quick tram trip (it takes less than five minutes), other than it’s the monorail system in Las Vegas that requires the least amount of walking to get into the heart of the casino.
+There’s not much else to say about this quick tram trip (it takes about a minute and a half), other than it’s the monorail system in Las Vegas that requires the least amount of walking to get into the heart of the casino.
 Both stops are relatively close to their respective casino entrances.

 Hours of Operation